Lower Back Pain

 Chiropractic techniques for lower back pain generally depend on whether the pain is acute or chronic.
 The wide range of techniques applied at Chiro & Sports Med include: joint mobilisations and adjustments, soft tissue techniques, muscle stretches, acupuncture, heat therapy, interferential therapy, ultrasound therapy, rehabilitation treatment and exercise prescription.
 Approximately 80% of Australians suffer from back pain during their lifetime.
-With early detection comes better results with treatment.
-Therefore getting your back assessed and diagnosed as soon as possible by a proffessional is vital.
-Surgery is only recommended if there is evidence of severe nerve damage or if diagnostic tests indicate any structural changes.
+However, with early detection comes better results with treatment.
+It’s vital to have your back assessed and diagnosed as soon as possible by a professional.
+Surgery would be recommended if there is evidence of severe nerve damage.
+Also if diagnostic tests indicate any structural changes.

-Whilst it is always recommended that you first see a Chiropractor for lower back pain, there are some actions you can take to minimize it, even in acute back pain.
+Whilst it is always recommended that you first see a Chiropractor for lower back pain, there are some actions, however, you can take to minimize it, even in acute back pain.